mozilla/kitsune/docs/patching.rst

 fairly straight-forward workflow in git for submitting patches.
 This is outlined below.

+You should run the tests before submitting a pull request.
+You can find help for getting set up in the `installation docs <installation.rst>`_.

 If you ever find yourself stuck, come look for us in `#sumodev
 <ircs://irc.mozilla.org/sumodev>`_ on Mozilla's IRC network.
 We're happy to
 help!